mehmetalisoner/ww-multithreading/README.md

 now i was thinking to use a function to replace what i coded, so it could be done recursivley --will look at this in a few hours.

+Maybe use a queue:
+	1	Assign the head of the queue to path.
+	2	Remove the head of the queue.
+	3	If path references a directory,
+	1	Append the path of the files in path to the todo queue.
+	4	Perform whatever action you want to perform with path.